 8. Espresso Macchiato

-An espresso macchiato is made by adding a small amount of steamed milk and foam a shot of espresso.
+An espresso macchiato is made by adding a small amount of steamed milk and foam to a shot of espresso.
+This is one of our favorite types of espresso drinks!

 9. Latte Macchiato